 Representing Team USA is a tremendous honor, even for athletes and coaches who have had illustrious careers in their respective sports.
-For Williston Park resident, Bill Jaffe, it was extra special, coming full circle.
+For Bill Jaffe, it was extra special, coming full circle.

 A former standout hockey player at the University of Michigan in the late 1980s, Jaffe had the honor of coaching the USA men’s ice hockey team to a silver medal in the Maccabiah tournament in Israel last month.
 It was the first time that ice hockey was a part of the tournament since 1997, when Jaffe was team captain.

-“It was a wonderful experience being with that group of players,” said Jaffe.
+“It was a wonderful experience being with that group of players,” said the 44-year-old Williston Park resident.
 “The players were fantastic people and did everything they were asked.
 It was a real treat.”